 It’s easy to “feel” that someone is playing a lot of hands against you – even if they’re not.
 This is one of the many reasons why online poker is such a complex game.
 Any extra data should be taken in with open arms!

-Start slow.
+Start slow with trackers like Holdem Manager 3.
 It’s more important that you really understand what the statistics actually mean than unnecessarily flooding your screen with huge amounts of numbers.
-My suggestion would be to start with just three stats: VPIP, RFI and 3-bet.
+My suggestion would be to start with just three stats in your HUD: VPIP, RFI and 3-bet.

 VPIP comes from “voluntarily put money in the pot” and it tells how many % of the hands any given player in your table is playing.
 You can easily see if someone is playing too many hands by just having a quick look on their VPIP%.